recommenders-team/recommenders/tests/README.md

 ### Remove old container registry images
 First make sure that you have the role of `Container Registry Repository Contributor`.

 When we compute a test on an AzureML compute, we generate a container image that is stored in the Azure Container Registry (ACR).
 Each image is stored in a repository.
-We need to periodically erase the images.
+We need to periodically erase the images and repositories.

 To verify the usage of the container registry: